ast0ne1/FlowThing/README.md

 ## Contributing

-Feel free to contribute to FlowThing by:
+Feel free to contribute to DeskVizor by:
 - Reporting bugs
 - Suggesting new features
 - Submitting pull requests